-For the production of space and the comprehension of that process it is a necessity to identify and if needed to influence the spatial needs of the people.
+For the production of space and the comprehension of that process it is a necessity to identify and influence the spatial needs of the people, if indicated.
 A main aspect is the usage of public spaces.

 Relations between cause and effect regarding spatial use of various social groups are complex and articulate differing interests.
 Thus, behavior and interests need to be scientifically identified, explained and considered before providing and implementing a tailored, sustainable set of measures for each socio-spatial entity.

 Social Processes are Always Embedded in a Spatial and Temporal Frame of Reference